 Demonstration Teaching (DT) is the ﬁnal clinical teaching experience that you must complete to be eligible for WGU to recommend you for licensure or certiﬁcation upon graduation.
 This experience provides you with the opportunity to develop and reﬁne your teaching skills in a supportive, real- world classroom environment.
-DT also provides the opportunity for you to demonstrate the Five Core Propositions as outlined by the National Board for Professional Teaching Standards (NBPTS) relating to What Teachers Should Know and Be Able to Do.
+DT also provides the opportunity for you to demonstrate the Five Core Propositions as outlined by the National Board for Professional Teaching Standards (NBPTS) relating to What Teachers Should Know and Be Able to Do (opens new window).

 During DT you will participate with a group of your peers in a cohort seminar facilitated by an experienced WGU educator.
 You will have a clinical supervisor to observe you in the classroom and you will work closely with a classroom host teacher.
-For detailed information on how your demonstration teaching experience will be evaluated, please visit the Observations, Midterm, & Final Evaluation article in this handbook.
+For detailed information on how your demonstration teaching experience will be evaluated, please visit the Observations, Midterm, & Final Evaluation (opens new window) article in this handbook.

 The clinical supervisor and host teacher will provide regular, detailed feedback regarding your teaching performance and proficiency in the following WGU teaching competencies: